Eigenvalues of random matrices with generalised correlations: a path integral approach

 To conclude, correlations between pairs of non-transpose elements (e.g. $a_{ij}$ and $a_{ki}$) are routinely neglected in many problems in random matrix theory.
-In this work, we developed a dynamic path-integral-based approach to take these correlations into account.
-We thus derived an explicit formula for the leading eigenvalue of an ensemble of random matrices with correlations between any pair of matrix elements.
+In this work, we developed a dynamic path-integral approach to take these more subtle correlations into account.
+The diagrammatic series we derived using this approach is far simpler than what one would obtain with established methods.
+We thus arrived at an explicit formula for the leading eigenvalue of an ensemble of random matrices with correlations between any pair of matrix elements.
 Hence, we demonstrated directly that such correlations can impact stability and therefore should not be ignored.

 It is known that correlations between transpose pairs of interaction coefficients can significantly affect stability in complex ecosystems \cite{ allesinatang2, galla2018dynamically, barbier2018generic, opper1992phase}.
 However, the effect of the correlations that we study has not been explored in this context (to our knowledge).
 Interestingly, correlations between non-transpose interaction coefficients can arise quite organically in models of complex ecosystems \cite{bunin2016interaction}.
 This indicates one immediate opportunity for the application of our results.
 Additional avenues for future inquiry present themselves in the context of neural networks, where increasingly more general interactions between neurons are being studied \cite{aljadeff2015transition, kuczala2016eigenvalue}.